remiblancher/qpki/docs/TEST_STRATEGY.md

 # Test Strategy

-This document describes the testing approach, test categories, and coverage matrix for the Quantum-Safe PKI.
+This document describes the testing approach, test categories, and coverage matrix for Post-Quantum PKI (QPKI).

 ## 1. Approach